-A Superb Old Asmat Canoe Prow Ornament West Papua Irian Jaya Indonesia
+A Superb Old New Guinea Asmat Canoe Prow Ornament West Papua Irian Jaya Indonesia

 |Size||Length 127cm and Height 40cm|

-A Superb Old Asmat Canoe Prow Ornament from the South Coast of West Papua (Irian Jaya) Indonesia
+A Superb Old New Guinea Asmat Canoe Prow Ornament from the South Coast of West Papua (Irian Jaya) Indonesia

 This very fine Asmat Sculpture was once on the front of a large war canoe that held about 20 to 25 warriors standing up and paddling.
 The canoe & canoe prow ornament were caved from a single large tree.
 The Asmat relation to trees is part of their creation mythology where the creator Fumeripitsj carved the first Asmat people from a tree & brought them to life by playing his drum.